LendFinity/dapp-interface/README.md

 6. Configure .env

-Make sure your market configuration is set to Aave, so:
+Make sure your market configuration is set to Bitfinity, so:

 ```bash
 MARKET_NAME=Bitfinity